quarkiverse/quarkus-openapi-generator/README.md

 ## Returning `Response` objects

 By default, this extension generates the methods according to their returning models based on the [OpenAPI specification Schema Object](https://spec.openapis.org/oas/v3.1.0#schema-object).
-If no response model is defined, `jakarta.ws.rs.core.Response` is returned.
+If no response model is defined, `javax.ws.rs.core.Response` is returned.

-If you want to return `jakarta.ws.rs.core.Response` in _all_ cases instead, you can set the `return-response` property to `true`.
+If you want to return `javax.ws.rs.core.Response` in _all_ cases instead, you can set the `return-response` property to `true`.

 ### Example